Genivia/ugrep/README.md

 A high-performance universal file search utility matches Unicode patterns.
-Searches source code recursively in directory trees using powerful pre-defined patterns.
-Searches UTF-8, UTF-16, UTF-32 input, and other file encodings, such as ISO-8859-1, EBCDIC, code pages 437, 850, 858, 1250 to 1258.
+Searches source code recursively in directory trees using powerful pre-defined patterns and file selection options.

-**ugrep** is under development and more features will be added.
+**ugrep** is evolving and more features will be added.
 You can help!

 **ugrep** uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C